criscara-dev/dendron-cc/vault/books.the-great-rat-race-escape.md

 To make money;
 it needs specialized-unit and helps to give it the the right audience

+- You need to skew values on the specialized-unit
+Skew first:
+1. primary attributes. the product itself: UI, prices, colors, raw materials,
+2. secondary attributes.
+Presentation, distribution, delivery (marketing stuff ) your website features...

+> buy decision count many attributes; more your skewed values, more easy to sell

 ## Profit locus Strategy, the door the the rat escape